 Cyprus: Interior Minister Andreas Christou resigns.
 He is replaced by Neoklis Silikiotis.

-Guyana: President Bharrat Jagdeo announces a new cabinet, with Clement Rohee as home affairs minister and Ashni Kumar Singh as finance minister; they are sworn in on September 9.
+Guyana: President Bharrat Jagdeo announces a new cabinet, with Clement Rohee as home affairs minister and Ashni Singh as finance minister; they are sworn in on September 9.

 New Caledonia: Former vice president of the Government Council (1957-59, 1978-79) Maurice Lenormand dies.